18F - Executive Director

 The Executive Director of 18F oversees a consulting organization of federal employees whose mission is to improve the lives of the public and public servants by transforming how government uses technology.
 The work involves advocating for an iterative, human-centered approach to building and buying software in government, and running the cost-recoverable consulting organization as a business.
 18F helps partner agencies improve how they build and buy effective, user-centered software that interfaces between the government and the people and organizations it serves.
 This position reports to the Assistant Commissioner, Clients and Markets, TTS.

-Objective #1: Determines 18F’s vision, strategic direction, objectives and goals — including the overall planning, management and direction of the program.
+Objective #1: Determines 18F’s vision, strategic direction, objectives and goals, including the overall planning, management, execution, and direction of the program.

-- Develops, implements and oversees the system of performance measures that link operations to goals and objectives.
+- Ensures proper oversight and develops and implements a system for performance measures that link operations to goals and objectives, including overall cost recoverability.

-- Develops innovative approaches and innovative solutions to problems and opportunities associated with federal government digital service delivery.
+- Develops innovative approaches and alternative solutions to solve problems associated with digital services delivery within the federal government.

 - Serves as a top level advisor and consultant to the Deputy Commissioner, TTS and the GSA Administrator for the 18F program.

-- Provides advice and consultation to develop policies, plans, and practices with the potential for government-wide impact.
+- Provides advice and consultation in the development of policies, plans, and practices that may result in government-wide impact.

 Objective #2: Builds and maintains effective internal and external working relationships to address issues of mutual interest with federal agencies, top agency management, municipal and state agencies, foreign governments, subject matter experts, industry and other high level officials across public, not-for-profit and private sectors.

-- Markets the 18F program and associated projects to relevant audiences through speeches, presentations, articles for publication, newsletters, as well as online information sources; identifies, reviews and collaborates on articles for trade journals, scholarly journals and periodicals to highlight transformation and business performance across 18F and TTS.
+- Markets the 18F program and associated projects to appropriate audience through speeches, presentations, articles for publication, newsletters, as well as, computer based information sources; identifies, reviews and collaborates on articles for trade journals, scholarly journals and periodicals to highlight transformation and business performance across 18F and TTS.